 He worked thirteen years in the aerospace industry, and two years in direct sales.

 A published author, he has, also, written for newspapers since 2001.
-His current series is titled Reflections on Life in the Herald-Leader in Siloam Springs, AR, who then distributes the Reflection articles to other newspapers.
+His current series is titled Reflections on Life in the Herald-Leader in Siloam Springs, AR, and he’s recently received an award for best journalism from the Arkansas Press Association.
 He’s written character-based articles for the scientific community, and between 2001-2004 had a weekly radio segment at a New Mexico radio station.
 He has been a featured speaker at churches, civic clubs, businesses, and other organizations.

 Having completed Character First!(R) training, he enjoys helping people understand life more completely, for their outlook on life will make a difference in what they do in life, and how they interact with others.